Malaysia's Gig Workers Act 2025: What You Should Know

 If you're working directly with clients, you'll need to register yourself with SOCSO.
 You can do this online at the SOCSO portal or through their office.

-Contributions are based on your monthly earnings, with both you and your 'service recipient' (the platform or client) paying a percentage.
+Contributions are based on your monthly earnings, with both you and your 'service recipient' (the platform or client) paying a percentage of your earnings.
 The exact rate will depend on your income level and the type of work.

 Alongside SOCSO, the government is also encouraging gig workers to save for retirement through an enhanced EPF (Employees Provident Fund) scheme called i-Saraan Plus.